Double-check your furnace before buying a smart thermostat on Black Friday

 Made by Google

-Google Nest Thermostat E
+Google Nest Thermostat

 Elegant and energy-efficient

-The Nest Thermostat E is a visually-stunning piece of tech that'll look great in just about any home.
-The frosted display clearly showcases the current temperature, you can control it from the Nest app or with the Google Assistant, and it can help you save money on your energy bill.
+The Nest Thermostat is a visually-stunning piece of tech that'll look great in just about any home.
+The mirror display clearly showcases the current temperature, you can control it from the Nest app or with the Google Assistant, and it can help you save money on your energy bill.

 Super affordable